-Cassandra was surprised to hear of this change along with other developments that had occurred, but understood the reasons for their decision.
-All who attended were supportive of this as they have enjoyed this event throughout the last 20 years and were happy it would continue.
+It surprised Cassandra to hear of this change and other developments that had occurred, but understood the reasons for their decision.
+All who attended seemed supportive of it as they had enjoyed this event throughout the last 20 years and were happy about its continuity.

-Levannah spoke about the early years and it was delightful to hear Cassandra included in these memories.
-All the organizers stood up to be applauded by the audience for their hard work.
+Levannah spoke of the early years and it was delightful to hear Cassandra included in these memories.
+All of the organizers were asked to stand and were applauded by the audience for their hard work.

 During the day, the talks by Julian Vayne, Marian Green, Ronald Hutton, Susanne Rance and Penny Billington (in place of Rae Beth due to ill-health) are unique and fascinating speakers.
-Each one has developed a character and they are so confident with their subject.
-The rapport they have with the audience is wonderful to observe.
+Each one is charismatic and confident with their personal subject.
+They also have excellent rapport with the audience which is wonderful to observe.

 Marian Green is a ‘mine of information’ and her delivery is relaxed due to numerous years of experience and a deep connection with her subject.
 The same can be said of Penny Billington.

-Ronald Hutton’s story of his early days within the Craft held one’s attention, especially when speaking on how the Craft was not taken seriously and he attained his position as a Professor before he began to speak about the matter hoping his position as an academic would alter their perceptions.
-He manages to inject some humour too which helps when listening to deep and serious subjects.
+Ronald Hutton’s story of his early days within the Craft held one’s attention, especially when relating how the Craft was not taken seriously.
+He attained his position as a Professor before he began to speak on these matters hoping his position as an academic would alter their perceptions.
+He injects some humour into his stories too and this helps when dealing with deep, serious content.

-During the lunch break Cassandra and I were approached by more people requiring an update on our lives.
+During the lunch break Cassandra and I were approached by others, requiring an update on our lives and work.
 We were never alone that day as there were so many to speak to at this well attended event.

 Susanne Rance discussed the meaning of Runes and their connections with certain areas of the body.
-There are powerful sounds that resonate with individual runes when sung.
-The audience participated by singing each note and these vibrations could be distinctly felt around the venue.
+There are powerful sounds that resonate with various runes when sung or chanted.
+The audience participated by singing each note and the vibrations were distinctly felt around the venue.

 Levannah also gave tribute to our dear friend Lorraine Hall who sadly passed away the previous year.
-She worked along with Cassandra during the early years of the Conferences and I will never forget the wonderful welcome I received from her on arriving at the 2006 Devon and Cornwall Conference after the purchase of my new home in Cornwall 12 years ago.
-Immediately after that she introduced me to Cassandra.
+She worked along with Cassandra during the early years of the Conferences and I will always remember the wonderful welcome I received from her on arrival at the 2006 Devon and Cornwall Conference after the purchase of my new home.
+Immediately after that she took me to Cassandra and introduced us.

 The speakers along with Damh the Bard formed a panel who were given questions written by members of the audience.
-One that was memorable for me came from Damh when he appealed to the Pagan community to put aside ‘sh!tty egos’ and make a concerted effort to get on with one another instead of creating divisions.
+A memorable answer came from Damh when he appealed to the Pagan community to put aside ‘sh!tty egos’ and make a concerted effort to get on with one another instead of creating divisions.
 He also spoke of his first meeting with Cassandra in the early days of discovering his Pagan path.
-Each question asked was answered by each speaker in the panel.
+Each question asked was answered in turn by each speaker in the panel.
 Their individual views, interpretations and stories were inspiring to hear.

-The closing ritual was about the Shaman drumming by a small fire in woodland where his spirit connected with various animals, a Phoenix, buzzard, fox, stoat, badger and the woodland spirit.
+The closing ritual was the story of a Shaman drumming by a small fire in woodland.
+His spirit energy connected with various animals, a Phoenix, buzzard, fox, stoat, badger and the woodland spirit.

 The narrator explained the symbolism and the gift of insight the Shaman would receive from each one.
 The animal masks were well made and the costume of the golden Phoenix was beautiful.

 No event would be the same without an appearance from our wonderful Cornish Piper Merv Davey to lead the spiral dance.
-We had the opportunity to speak to him and his wife during the lunch break and he expressed an interest in performing at our All Hallows event.
+We had the opportunity to converse with him and his wife during the lunch break and he expressed an interest in performing at our All Hallows event.

-We visited the London Inn for an evening meal which is only a 10 minute walk from the venue.
-We welcomed the night air as a venue full of people can become extremely warm.
-As we studied the menu near the bar a young woman approached me and expressed her appreciation and enjoyment of our Cornish Wisewomen Facebook page.
-It was good to receive some feedback on the various posts that I share as well as our updates on work and events.
+We visited the London Inn for an evening meal after a 10 minute walk from the venue.
+The night air was refreshing as a full Conference event can become extremely warm.
+As we studied the menu near the bar a young woman approached me and expressed her appreciation and enjoyment of our Wisewomen in West Cornwall Facebook page.
+It was good to receive feedback on various posts as well as our updates on work and events.

 We arrived back at Penstowe Manor in time for Damh the Bard’s performance.
 We sang, danced and had a wonderful time with good friends.
-Fiona is recovering from a recent fall in which she was badly injured but still worked hard at the Conference and the evening provided an opportunity to relax and enjoy Damh’s wonderful music.
+Fiona was recovering from a recent fall but still worked hard at the Conference.
+The evening provided an opportunity for her to relax and enjoy Damh’s wonderful music.

-Cassandra and I were so pleased we attended this special event as we had a fabulous time.
-We wish the Devon and Cornwall Conference well for the future as Pagan Phoenix South West.
+Cassandra and I were pleased that we attended this special event and had a fabulous time.
+We wish the Devon and Cornwall Conference a successful future as they forge ahead as Pagan Phoenix South West.